 You will be supported by a course facilitator at each workshop.
 Each of our four No5 facilitators has completed the course and have experience of delivering counselling to young people.
 There will be a Course Tutor assigned to you to offer support during the programme.

 Reserve Your Place

-To apply to attend please complete the No5 Certificate in Counselling Young People Application Form and email it to Helen Thompson.
+To apply to attend please complete the No5 Certificate in Counselling Young People Application Form and email it to the Training Team.

 Feedback from previous participants